codinginrainbows/codinginrainbows/README.md

 ## How's it going!
 I'm Gabriel 👋

-<p>Programming enthusiast passionate about Second Language Acquisition and 100% focused on sharpening my front-end skills through its current top technologies.</p>
+<p>Programming enthusiast passionate about Second Language Acquisition.
+At the moment, I'm 100% focused on sharpening my front-end skills through its current top technologies.</p>

 # ✉️ Contact